needle-mirror/com.unity.ai.navigation/Documentation~/NavMeshLink.md

     </tr>
     <tr>
       <td rowspan="5"><strong>Area Type</strong></td>
       <td colspan="2">The area type of the NavMesh Link.
 The area type allows you to apply a common traversal cost to similar area types and prevent certain characters from accessing the NavMesh Link based on the agent’s Area Mask.
-For more information about area types and traversal costs, refer to [Areas and Costs](./AreasAndCosts.md)</td>
+For more information about area types and traversal costs, refer to <a href="./AreasAndCosts.html">Areas and costs</a>.</td>
     </tr>
     <tr>
       <td><strong>Walkable</strong></td>